brooksbecton/brooksbecton.github.io/_posts/2018-4-18-Timeclock-Table.md

 Finding the malformed punches is a slightly harder issue, but not too bad.
 Our data base punches table is set up to take in single punches.
 So each individual row is a punch.
 Pairing up these punches can be done, but is brittle to punches that don't follow a clock in followed by a clock out.

-How do this rogue punches enter the database?
+How do these rogue punches enter the database?

 _Ya students figuring out a way to clock in a million times?_